-If you’re on Medicare and you believe your services are ending too soon or you’re receiving discharge orders prematurely, you can ask for a fast appeal to fight the hospital discharge.
+If you’re on Medicare and believe your services are ending too soon or receiving discharge orders prematurely, you can ask for a fast appeal to fight the hospital discharge.
 With a fast appeal, the independent reviewer can determine if your services should continue.

 Within two days of being admitted to a facility and before you’re discharged, you’ll get a notice called “An Important Message from Medicare about Your Rights.”
 On the notice, there will be contact information for the BFCC-QIO and details about your rights.

-How Do I Ask for a Fast Appeal?
+How do I ask for a fast appeal?

-To ask for a fast appeal, you must follow the directions on the “Important Message from Medicare” notice.
+You must follow the directions on the “Important Message from Medicare” notice to ask for a fast appeal.
 You’ll want to request the appeal if you think your Medicare-covered services are ending soon.

 For a fast appeal, you must request the appeal no later than the day of discharge.
-But, if you miss the deadline for your fast appeal, different times frames and rules will apply.
+But, if you miss the deadline for your fast appeal, different time frames and rules will apply.
 Also, you’ll likely be responsible for the full cost of the hospital stay past the original day the hospital clears you for discharge.

-The BFCC-QIO will review the medical information that the hospital provides and they will ask you for your opinion.
-Then they will decide if you’re ready for discharge within one day of getting the information.
+The BFCC-QIO will review the medical information that the hospital provides, and they will ask you for your opinion.
+Then, they will decide if you’re ready for discharge within one day of getting the information.

 If the determination after your appeal is that the hospital is discharging you too soon, Medicare will continue to cover your hospital stay if it’s medically necessary.
 You’ll be responsible for covering any applicable coinsurance or deductible.